MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/advanced/client-and-server-throttling.md

+# Understanding client and server throttling in MSAL.NET

 ## Server Throttling

 AAD throttles applications when you call it too often.
 Most often this happens when token caching is not used, for example, because: